S420L/Plant-App/README.md

 # Plant Stand Project v5
 Decided to make this public to showcase my full stack engineering abilities.
-The commit messages won't make any sense as this is a solo project that I never intended to share--my apologies for that.
-Continue reading to see a description of the project and its motivation, app demo, and steps to create your own version.
+Sorry about the commit messages...continue reading to see a description of the project and its motivation, app demo, and steps to create your own version.

 ---
 # Background